 The blood collection (venipuncture) procedure consists of (1) administering a questionnaire to screen for conditions that exclude the participant from the blood draw; (2) determining fasting status; and (3) performing a blood draw.
-The phlebotomist also collects one additional blood tube from SPs selected for the VOC (volatile organic compounds) special study.
+The phlebotomist also collects one additional blood tube from SPs selected for the VOC (volatile organic compounds) special study and two EDTA tubes for genetic testing on consenting SPs aged 20+.
 They may administer a dextrose solution (Trutol) to and will collect an additional 2-mL gray top tube from SPs selected for the glucose tolerance (GT) component.

-The purpose of urine collection and processing is to collect sufficient urine from participants aged 6 years and older to be able to (1) perform a pregnancy test on selected females aged 8 to 17 years and all females aged 18 to 59 years to exclude pregnant participants from other components that could put the participant at risk; (2) allocate urine into vessels for storage and transport to multiple government and contact laboratories for analysis; and (3) allocate urine into vessels for future studies.
+The purpose of urine collection and processing is to collect sufficient urine from participants aged 6 years and older to be able to (1) perform a pregnancy test on selected females aged 8 to 17 years and all females aged 18 to 59 years to exclude pregnant participants from other components that could put the participant at risk; (2) perform a test for osmolality; (3) allocate urine into vessels for storage and transport to multiple government and contact laboratories for analysis; and (4) calculate a urine flow rate, and (5) allocate urine into a vessel for future studies.

-The purpose of blood processing is to (1) perform a complete blood count; (2) allocate blood (whole blood, plasma, packed cells, and serum) into vessels for transport to multiple government and contract laboratories for analysis; (3) allocate plasma and serum into vessels for future studies; process tubes for genetic testing, and (4) process serum for environmental testing.
+The purpose of blood processing is to (1) perform a complete blood count; (2) allocate blood (whole blood, plasma, washed packed cells, and serum) into vessels for transport to multiple government and contract laboratories for analysis; (3) allocate plasma and serum into vessels for future studies and process tubes for genetic testing; and (4) process serum for environmental testing.